-An ongoing SEC investigation regarding our accounting restatements could adversely affect us or the market value of the notes and our common stock.
+An ongoing SEC investigation regarding our accounting restatements could adversely affect us.

-Following our announcement in August 2002 of the restatement of our financial results for the periods from 1997 to June 2002, we were informed by the SEC that it was conducting an informal inquiry into the matters surrounding the restatement.
-In January 2003 we were informed by the SEC that it had issued a formal order of investigation with respect to these matters.
-While we are cooperating fully with the investigation, adverse developments in connection with the investigation, including any expansion of the scope of their investigation, could negatively impact the market value of the notes and our stock price and could divert the efforts and attention of our management team from our ordinary business operations.
+Following our announcement in August 2002 of the restatement of our financial results for the periods from 1997 to June 2002, the SEC informed us that it was conducting an informal inquiry into the matters surrounding the restatement.
+In January 2003, the SEC informed us that it had issued a formal order of investigation with respect to these matters.
+While we are cooperating fully with the investigation, adverse developments in connection with the investigation, including any expansion of the scope of the investigation, could negatively impact us and could divert the efforts and attention of our management team from our ordinary business operations.
+In connection with the SEC investigation, it is possible that we will be required to pay fines, consent to injunctions on future conduct or suffer other penalties, each of which could have a material adverse effect on our business.